gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-### September

-* **CISA's Cybersecurity Summit** - 9/16, 9/23, 9/30, 10/7 - We are excited to bring back our Annual National Cybersecurity Summit for its third year!
-This year, we’re doing things a bit differently.
-CISA’s Annual National Cybersecurity Summit will be held virtually as a series of webinars every Wednesday for four weeks beginning September 16 and ending October 7.
-The 3rd Annual National Cybersecurity Summit will bring together infrastructure stakeholders from around the world and provide a forum for meaningful conversations and collaboration on cybersecurity. https://www.eventbrite.com/e/3rd-annual-national-cybersecurity-summit-tickets-114443214736

-* **BSides Singapore** - September 24 & 25, 2020, 9 AM - 3 PM SGT - At BSides Singapore, together we create opportunities for individuals to both present and participate in an intimate atmosphere that encourages collaboration.
-It is an intense event with discussions, demos, and interaction from participants.
-It is where conversations for the next-big-thing are happening. https://bsidessg.org/schedule/

-* **Hack at The Harbor** - September 25, 10:00AM - 3:00PM ET - Hack @ The Harbor is a newly developed virtual conference created by the founders of Point3 Security. https://hackattheharbor.com/register

-* **JUNC 2020** 9/29/2020-10/1/2020 - Not entirely a security conference, but there are sub-sections for securing Apple devices.
-Apple IT administrators from around the world have rallied at the Jamf Nation User Conference (JNUC) for community presentations, deep-dive education sessions and expert product insights.  https://www.jamf.com/events/jamf-nation-user-conference/2020/faq/

-* **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
-Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/

 ### October
-* **Cybercraft Security Summit** Oct 1-2 CyberCraft is committed to connecting and enhancing the Cybersecurity and Anti-Fraud communities.
-After all, it’s all about fighting against the bad guys whether they are stealing data, money or both. https://cybercraftsummit.com/

 * **ShellCon** Oct 9-10 ShellCon is an information security conference that is held annually in the beautiful beach cities of Los Angeles.
 Our conference is a growing event that creates an atmosphere of open communication, collaboration, and connection.
 We value community, technical knowledge, and getting your hands dirty.
 Presentations and events at the con will have a focus on practicality and real-world applications.
 We want you to walk away from ShellCon with an itch to try what you just learned and the knowledge to do so. https://shellcon.io/